C1000: C1000 Museum

 It was reported in 2014 that a 22-year-old man named Gerard Marsman, who was a collector of C1000-related items and paraphernalia, wished to establish a museum dedicated to soon to disappear supermarket formula.
-Marsman was an employee of a C1000 since 2005, this C1000 was later rebranded as an Albert Heijn.
+Marsman was an employee of a C1000 since 2005, which was later rebranded as an Albert Heijn.
 His collection started when in 2006 he received a C1000 banner and by 2014 the entire attic and his bedroom of his parents' house were filled with C1000-related objects.
-In 2015 it was announced that he could open a museum dedicated to C1000 in the village of Hellendoorn, Overijssel.
+In 2015 it was announced that he would open a museum dedicated to C1000 in the village of Hellendoorn, Overijssel.
 The collection of the museum includes products sold by the C1000, shopping bags, banners, clothing, and other articles.
-Opening was on 17 December 2023.
+The museum opened on 17 December 2023.